CPR 4 Your Car - Professional Automotive Repair & Maintenance Services

 • Minimize driving immediately - stop driving or limit to essential trips only

-• If grinding is very loud or sudden, consider having your car towed to a shop
+• If grinding is very loud or sudden, consider having your car towed to a mechanic shop

 • Pay attention to when the grinding happens (constant, only when braking, etc.)